 Optional Attributes Type and Dimension Definition DBName string-scalar Set this attribute only when the database is a policy managed RAC database.
 The value of this attribute must be set to the database unique name.
 ManagedBy string-scalar Default value for this attribute is ADMIN.
 In a policy managed RAC database this attribute must be set to POLICY.
 PDBName string-scalar This attribute must be configured for a PDB.
 And the value should be set for a PDB database name.
 For traditional and CDB database, do not set this attribute.
-UseSystemD (RHEL 7, SLES 12) Boolean systemD is a system and service manager for Linux operating systems.
+UseSystemD SLES 12, RHEL 7, and supported Boolean systemD is a system and service manager for Linux operating systems.
 It helps manage applications across Linux distributions that support systemD feature.
-When Online Entry point is invoked with UseSystemD attribute enabled in RHEL 7 or SLES 12, the Oracle resource comes online as a service in system.slice.
+RHEL-compatible distributions When Online Entry point is invoked with UseSystemD attribute enabled in SLES 12, RHEL 7, or supported RHEL-compatible distributions, the Oracle resource comes online as a service in system.slice.
 Without the UseSystemD attribute enabled, a typical online entry point starts the resource in user.slice.
 Consideration: Upon a system reboot, if application resource has been started under user.slice, there is a possibility that the processes are not stopped gracefully.
 This may cause the database to corrupt.
 This behavior is different for each Oracle application version.
 Hence, enable UseSystemD attribute for Oracle on you system.
-The application process can be viewed as vcs- <resource_name>.service, in /etc/systemd/system.</resource_name> Set the UseSystemD value to 0 or 1.
-SystemDAttrList (RHEL 7, SLES 12) string-scalar Ensure that UseSystemD is enabled before you set the key-value pairs in the SystemDAttrList attribute.
-For more information, refer to the Red Hat website to know more about the different limits you can apply to the application.
-For example, #hares -modify oracle SystemDAttrList LimitLOCKS 44433 Where, LimitLOCKS is the key and 44433 is the value for the key.
+The application process can be viewed as vcs- <resource_name>.service, in /etc/systemd/system.
+Set the UseSystemD value to 0 or 1.</resource_name> SystemDAttrList SLES 12, RHEL 7, and supported RHEL-compatible string-scalar Ensure that UseSystemD is enabled before you set the key-value pairs in the SystemDAttrList attribute.
+For more information, refer to the Red Hat website to know more about the different limits you can apply to the application. distributions For example, # hares -modify oracle SystemDAttrList LimitLOCKS 44433 Where, LimitLOCKS is the key and 44433 is the value for the key.